 From there, you begin to notice how pieces belong together.
 A photograph makes more sense alongside a letter.
 A program naturally stays with the medal from the same day.
 The connections start to reveal themselves.

 Before long, items fall into natural groupings.
 Families.
 Time periods.
 Life chapters.
 Trips, milestones, and everyday moments.
-There is no single right way to do this, only what makes sense for your family and your story.

 Each step leads naturally to the next.